ember-learn/super-rentals-tutorial/src/chapters/04-component-basics.md

 git add app/components/jumbo.hbs
 ```

 That's it, we have created our first component!
-We can now *[invoke](TODO: link to invoke)* this component anywhere in our app, using `<Jumbo>` as the tag name.
+We can now *[invoke][TODO: link to invoke]* this component anywhere in our app, using `<Jumbo>` as the tag name.

 > Zoey says...
 >
 > Remember, when invoking components, we need to capitalize their names so Ember can tell them apart from regular HTML elements.
 The `jumbo.hbs` template corresponds to the `<Jumbo>` tag, just like `super-awesome.hbs` corresponds to `<SuperAwesome>`.

 When invoking a component, Ember will replace the component tag with the content found in the component's template.
-Just like regular HTML tags, it is common to pass *[content](TODO: link to content)* to components, like `<Jumbo>some content</Jumbo>`.
+Just like regular HTML tags, it is common to pass *[content][TODO: link to content]* to components, like `<Jumbo>some content</Jumbo>`.
 We can enable this using the `{{yield}}` keyword, which will be replaced with the content that was passed to the component.

 Let's try it out by editing the index template: